Family Law Mediation Attorney in St. Petersburg Serves Pinellas, Hillsborough and Manatee Counties

 Call now to for a free consultation on whether mediation is right for you

 We can schedule a complementary 30-minute consultation to answer your questions about divorce mediation and help you decide if it is right for you.
-Serving Pinellas, Hillsborough and Manatee counties, including Clearwater, Tampa and Bradenton, the Law Office of Christina L. Sandvoss, P.A. is located in Largo, Florida, is easy to get to and offers ample parking.
+Serving Pinellas, Hillsborough and Manatee counties, including Clearwater, Tampa and Bradenton, the Law Office of Christina L. Sandvoss, P.A. is located in St. Petersburg, FL, is easy to get to and offers ample parking.
 Call us now at 727-201-0158 or contact us to schedule a convenient time for you to meet.